 The Hub: 7000 E County Hwy 30A, Watersound: https://hub30a.com/

 Seacrest is an easygoing beach community ideal for shopping, sightseeing and ecosploring.

 Whether you choose to sit at one of the many tables or on one of the couches, Seacrest Sundries is a welcoming gathering spot for coffee and breakfast.
 Enjoy the breakfast burrito or the sausage gravy and biscuits, then browse the market for goodies.
-A trip to Seacrest wouldn’t be complete without a trip to Charlie’s Donuts, the brick and mortar counterpoint to their flagship food truck in Alys Beach.
+A trip to Seacrest wouldn’t be complete without a trip to Charlie’s Donuts, a counterpoint to their flagship location in Alys Beach.
 The shop’s delectable treats sell out quickly, so don’t miss out.
-As the new kid on the block, Grits & Grind dishes up a breakfast menu fit for a king, under a name inspired by an NBA basketball team.

-La Cocina in Seacrest is where foodies go to get their Tex-Mex fix.
+La Co in Seacrest is where foodies go to get their Latin Coastal fix.
 With outdoor seating and a family-friendly atmosphere, diners can indulge in favorites like the Snapper Veracruz, the Lulu’s Favorito or classic fish tacos.
 The perfect spot for a casual dinner or a late afternoon snack.